Mapping input fields to output fields

 Examples

 In the following example, a number of feature classes containing U.S. census data will be merged to form a new feature class.
-One of the input attributes found in all the inputs is a numeric field, STFID.
+One of the input attributes that is in all the inputs is a numeric field, STFID.
 This 15-digit value is a unique identifier for all census blocks in the United States.
-The value can be broken into four components.
+The value can be divided into four components.
 The first two digits provide the state code, the next three indicate the county, the following six identify the census tract, and the last four identify the census block.
 The value 360899912001006 represents the census block (1006) containing the State University of New York at Potsdam in upstate New York (36), within census tract 991200 of the county of St. Lawrence (089).
-The script sample will merge these feature classes and also create two fields, TRACTID and BLOCKID, because the input data only has the STFID attribute.
+The script sample will merge these feature classes and create two fields, TRACTID and BLOCKID, because the input data only has the STFID attribute.
 To do this, the FieldMappings object is initialized using the addTable method to enter each input.
 Then the default FieldMappings object is modified by creating two FieldMap objects, populating their properties, and adding them to the FieldMappings object.

 import arcpy